-A. Zero-knowledge proofs: Zero-knowledge proofs allow users to prove their identity without revealing their actual identity.
+A. Zero-knowledge proof: Zero-knowledge proof allows users to prove their identity without revealing their actual identity.

 B. Homomorphic encryption: Homomorphic encryption allows data to be encrypted and then processed without decrypting it first.
 This can help to protect the confidentiality of sensitive data during processing.
+Core capabilities: